fivetran-chloe/dbt_zendesk/README.md

 This package enables you to better understand the performance of your Support team.
 It calculates metrics focused on response times, resolution times, and work times for you to analyze.

 ### Optional features (for Zendesk Professional or Enterprise users)
-- Package converts metrics to business hours
+- Models convert metrics to business hours
-- Package calculates SLA policy breaches
+- Models calculate SLA policy breaches

 ## Models